Securing Your Data with AWS

 One of the major benefits of cloud services, like AWS, is access to enterprise-level security.
 This does not mean, however, that you can simply move your database to the cloud and rest easy that it is 100% secure.
 While Amazon can provide significant security expertise and robust solutions, data security is still largely your responsibility as a customer.

-Measures are needed to protect your information from theft, meet regulatory standards, and maintain the data privacy that modern customers demand.
+Measures are needed to protect your information from theft, meet regulatory standards, and maintain the data privacy that modern customers demand, and in plenty of instances this is achieved through a well architected review.
 In this article, we’ll look at who’s responsible for security in AWS, and cover some tips for making sure that your data is protected.

 Shared Security Responsibility

 AWS works on a shared security responsibility model, which specifies the aspects AWS is liable for and which fall to you.
 Amazon’s portion is infrastructure.
 Yours is access and authentication, operating systems, external networks, third-party integrations, applications, and data.

 AWS does provide security measures for these areas, but it is your responsibility to configure and monitor them appropriately.
 Many of these measures are configured with default settings, depending on the service.
 Others have best practice guides available throughout Amazon’s documentation.